su-brat/cart-saas-backend/README.md

 - This makes sure all the `playwright` tests pass to merge a PR.
 - This check is applied to PR with target branches as `dev` or `main`.
 - Be mindful of making changes to any environment variable being used for `playwright` tests.
 These variables are currently being picked from repository variables in the github actions.

+### Husky for pre-commit hooks

+`husky` is added as a dev dependency to:

+- Generate swagger doc json automatically before commit
+- Format staged files using `prettier` before commit

+**Note**: When `husky` is installed for the first time using `npm install` or `npm i`, use `npm run prepare` or `npx husky install` to initialise husky managed local scripts.

 ### Generate Swagger API Docs